-The aim of the European Commission project is "to develop a tool for ... diagnosing problems in the form of an urban audit which will measure the quality of life in the Community's cities", and to collect, "information for cities, for conurbations and for some neighborhoods within cities so to be able to compare them".11
+The aim of the European Commission project is "to develop a tool for ... diagnosing problems in the form of an urban audit which will measure the quality of life in the

+Community's cities", and to collect, "information for cities, for conurbations and for some neighborhoods within cities so to be able to compare them".14

 The idea seems to be to obtain the possibility of using a common yardstick of evaluation of the (citizen's) needs and welfare in the matter of the quality of urban life.
-The purpose of this common yardstick would be to orient all public decisionmakers and operators in cities, especially the local authorities, as well as to guide the policies of intervention and support by the European Union, itself, through its structural funds.
+The purpose of this common yardstick would be to orient all public decision-makers and operators in cities, especially the local authorities, as well as to guide the policies of intervention and support by the European Union, itself, through its structural funds.

 Consequently, data comparability also becomes the basic requirement of the system to be created and implemented.
-And, in numerous studies already carried out in this direction (and particularly in the most recent, meaningful study carried out for the European Commission mentioned above), it has been ascertained that data comparability - especially that of a spatial and territorial nature - is strictly bound to the choice of appropriate units of data collection.
+And, in numerous studies already carried out in this direction (and particularly in the Actvill research carried out for the European Commission mentioned above), it has been ascertained that data comparability - especially that of a spatial and territorial nature - is strictly bound to the choice of appropriate units of data collection.

-Now, another firm point of the conventional research in spatial economics and economic geography is that the traditional administrative boundaries (which are often the source of the statistical data available, and therefore, the most used statistical unit of data collection) do not usually represent the "appropriate" units of data collection.
+Another firm point of the conventional research in spatial economics and economic geography is that the traditional administrative boundaries (which are often the source of the statistical data available, and therefore, the most used statistical unit of data collection) do not usually represent the "appropriate" units of data collection.
 Consequently, they do not represent an adequate basis for comparison of the different situations.
 In many cases, they are also the cause of misleading conclusions.

-At the same time - as rightly emphasised in the EC specifications - "the results of the audit are primarily intended to go to the local authorities that are politically responsible, and so the area studied should correspond to the area they are in charge of".
+At the same time - as rightly emphasized in the EC specifications - ... 'the results of the audit are primarily intended to go to the local authorities that are politically responsible, and so the area studied should correspond to the area they are in charge of...'.

-Consequently, we cannot leave out of consideration in the collection of data and in the will to compare it, the administrative boundaries.
-But, as we have said, we should take the administrative boundaries out of consideration to render the data significant.
-This methodological conflict is very old and always present in any action oriented evaluation that uses data that are essentially quantitative.
+Consequently, we cannot leave out of consideration in the collection of data and in the will to compare it, the issue of administrative boundaries.
+But, as we have said, we should take administrative boundaries out of consideration to render the data usefully significant.
+This methodological conflict is very old and always present in any action-oriented evaluation that uses knowledge of data which are essentially quantitative.

-We have seen that the Actvill research has been aimed more at the study and proposal of better statistical units of data collection and also of planning and evaluation.12 These statistical units would allow a better comparability of situations, instead of a direct measurement on uncertain methodological foundations.
+We have seen that the Actvill research has been focused on the study and proposal of better statistical units for data collection, planning and evaluation.15 These statistical units would allow a better comparability of situations, instead of direct measurements based on uncertain methodological foundations.